What Is Executive Coaching?

 Executive coaching depends on a close relationship between the executive and the coach.
 Coaching is a unique style of learning because, at least in the “clean coaching” model, the coach has no expertise in the executive’s industry.
 This is to avoid any preconceptions on the part of the coach regarding how a business should be run or how the executive should behave.

-One common framework for setting Executive coaching objectives is the GROW model:
+One common framework for setting executive coaching objectives is the GROW model:

 Goal – What do you want?